AlexanderAkhtar/bach_26/README.md

 Result folder contains the raw result data gatherd from the tests of the models.

-the compare results of the test compare methods used on the test data.
+The compare results of the test compare methods used on the test data.

-the
+The annotated true result folder contains the true result data used to evaluate the test result data.